We are currently hiring for a full-time worker-owner! Apply at the link below.

 Applications are always available in person at Other Avenues, 3930 Judah Street @44th Avenue, San Francisco, CA 94122.
-You are also welcome to download and print an application here, although we ask that you submit it in person during open hours (currently 9am to 8pm every day).
-Please attach a resume to your application.
+You are also welcome to download and print an application here and submit it during open hours (everyday 8am to 9pm every day).
+Please attach a resume to your application!

-Please do not telephone or e-mail to ask about the status of your application— when positions become available, the hiring committee carefully reviews applications and contacts interested applicants directly.
+Please do not telephone or e-mail to ask about the status of your application— when positions are available, the hiring committee carefully reviews applications and contacts applicants directly.
 Thank you!

 Other Avenues is an Equal Opportunity Employer.
-BIPOC (Black, Indigenous, People of Color), women, gender non-conforming people, and LGBTQAI++ people are strongly encouraged to apply.
+BIPOC (Black, Indigenous, People of Color), women, gender non-conforming people, and LGBTQIA2S+ people are strongly encouraged to apply.